roryl/lucee-book/lifecycle_scopes.md

 ![](cookie_example.png)

 ###Client
 Contains variables that should be persistent for a particular browser client.
 By default, client variables are stored as cookies, and so are synonymous with the cookie scope.
 However, client variables can also be stored is a database where a cookie ID is used to loop up the database entry and populate the client scope.
+See [Lucee Clustering](https://rorylaitila.gitbooks.io/lucee/content/clustering.html) on storing client data in a databasse and sharing client data across multiple Lucee instances.

 ###Server
 Server scoped variables exist for the life of a running Lucee instance.

-###Cluster

 ##Request Scopes
 These are scopes created and available for the live of a single web request.
 Once the request ends, any data set into these scopes is deleted.